How to eat your way to a healthy heart

 “Remember, our eyes are often larger than our stomach,” Dr Steels warns.
 “Avoid common mistakes like piling your plate and eating portions that make you feel uncomfortably full.
 An easy way to manage portions is to start using smaller bowls or plates for all your meals.”

-Studies have found that the powerful antioxidant vitamin C and fat-soluble vitamin E can help to reduce the risk of coronary heart disease, and diets that are high in antioxidant-rich foods have also been shown to reduce the risk of heart disease.
+Studies have found that the powerful antioxidant vitamin C and fat-soluble vitamin E can help to reduce the risk of coronary heart disease.
+Diets that are high in antioxidant-rich foods have also been shown to reduce the risk of heart disease.

-For more information on how you can keep your heart healthy, including nutritional advice, meal plans and recipes, head to heartfoundation.org.au
+For more information on how you can maintain a healthy heart, including nutritional advice, meal plans and recipes, head to heartfoundation.org.au